Maryland teacher is charged with choking, punching first-graders

 "I have no comments.
 Thank you," he said before hanging up.

-Burke was hired by the Montgomery school system in 2001.
+She was hired by the Montgomery school system in 2001.
 She taught at Meadow Hall Elementary School in Rockville for eight years before making a volunteer transfer in 2009 to Greencastle, schools spokesman Dana Tofig said.

 Doris Videla, president of Greencastle's PTA, was stunned.